Hanuman temple established by bairagi saint

 Madurai has a glorious history right from the days when the city was ruled by the Pandiya dynasty.
 In modern times, one cannot forget Malik Kafur ransacking the city, and paving way for the Delhi Sultanate to follow.

-According to Muslim historian Jiauddin Barani, Malik Kafur went back to Delhi with 241 tons of gold, 20000 horses and 612 elephants laden with the looted treasure.
+According to Muslim historian Jiauddin Barani, Malik Kafur went back to Delhi with 241 tons of gold, 20000 horses, and 612 elephants laden with the looted treasure.

 Rani Mangammal

 Rani Mangammal of Madurai Time and again the city was looted of its wealth.
-Madurai was brought back to its glory when it was made a part of Vijayanagara samrajya and subsequently during Nayaks' rule.
-Among the Nayaks’ rulers golden time was that of the period Mangammal ruled.
+Madurai was brought back to its glory when it was made a part of Vijayanagara Samrajya and subsequently during Nayaks' rule.
+Among the Nayaks’ rulers, the golden time was that of the period Mangammal ruled.
 Mangammal was forced to become regent on behalf of her infant grandson Vijaya Ranga Chokkanatha, who was crowned when he was three months old in 1689 and ruled till 1705, with an able administrative council headed by Dalavoy (Governor General) Narasappiah.

 Rani Ahilya Bai Holkar

 Today the temple at Matru Gaya where religious rites are held was built by Rani AhilyaBai.
-Throughout this Bharat she had rebuilt many temples [the list is endless], important among them are Viswanath temple at Kasi, Matur Gaya temple at Gaya, Somnath at Somnath, Omkareswar temple at Omkareswar and Radhakrishna temple at Rameswaram.
-It was the specialty of Holkar family that they did not use public funds to meet their personal and family expenses.
-They had their personal fund from their private property through which she built these temples.
+Throughout this Bharat, she rebuilt many temples [the list is endless], important among them are Viswanath temple at Kasi, Matur Gaya temple at Gaya, Somnath at Somnath, Omkareswar temple at Omkareswar and Radhakrishna temple at Rameswaram.
+It was the specialty of the Holkar family that they did not use public funds to meet their personal and family expenses.
+They had their fund from their private property through which she built these temples.

 Bairahi/Bairagi